LifeMiles is Avianca's frequent flyer program.

-If love could be measured by the amount of songs dedicated, Cali would be one of the most beloved cities in Latin America.
-Located in western Colombia, between the Pacific and the Andes, Cali has inspired salseros such as Óscar d'León, Richie Ray, Ray Barreto and orchestras such as Guayacán, La Mamba Negra or Fruko y sus Tesos with places like Calle Quinta, Parque de los Poetas or even just its fresh climate.
+Located in western Colombia, between the Pacific and the Andes, Cali is the city of salsa.
+Salseros such as Óscar d'León, Richie Ray, Ray Barreto and orchestras such as Guayacán, La Mamba Negra or Fruko y sus Tesos have been inspired by places like Calle Quinta, Parque de los Poetas or even just its fresh climate.

-Composed by Jairo Varela in 1984, the song is played in all 249 neighborhoods of the city, by its 2,445,281 citizens, in bars and dance halls.
+Such is the influence of salsa in Cali that the band Grupo Niche dedicated several songs to the city.
+Their best-known hit, Cali Pachanguero, composed by Jairo Varela in 1984, is played in all 249 neighborhoods of the city, by its 2,445,281 citizens, in bars and dance halls.
 Every December, the song is the main anthem at an event that brings together 30 professional dance schools and about 600 thousand attendees: the Cali Fair.

 A frenzied dance of never-ending rhythm and intensity, Delirio is one of the most recognized salsa shows in Colombia.
 The numbers back it up: during its first ten years, they made 350 performances in 19 countries for a total of 400,000 spectators.

 This museum was created to honor one of the great figures of salsa, founder and director of Grupo Niche, who is remembered for songs like Sin sentimiento, Busca por dentro, Gotas de lluvia, Una aventura or Cali pachanguero.
-Here you can find, among other things, a dress worn by Celia Cruz, the musical scores of the song Llorarás by Oscar D'León, the maracas used by Caíto Díaz (from La Sonora Matancera) and the 24-channel Sony recording machine Grupo Niche used to record its best hits.
+Here, dozens of treasures of the world's leading salsa exponents, such as Celia Cruz and Oscar D'León, are displayed.

-This avenue is 2.900 meters (8,390 square feet) wide and was inaugurated in 2013.
+This avenue is 780 square meters (8,390 square feet) wide and was inaugurated in 2013.
 It welcomes about 6,000 people every day.
-In 2014, during the XXIV Colombian Architecture Biennial, Bulevar del Río received an award from the Colombian Architect Association (Sociedad Colombiana de Arquitectos) for being the best urban design in the country.
+In 2014, during the XXIV Colombian Architecture Biennial, Bulevar del Río received an award from the Colombian Architect Association (Sociedad Colombiana de Arquitectos) for the best urban design in the country.

 This club was a pioneer of its kind.
 People have been enjoying salsa and tango here for over 54 years.
 Its oldest clients go there every weekend with sequin dresses and dance shoes.

-This bar used to be an abandoned basement, but it became a party place three years ago.
+What started as an abandoned basement, today is a nightclub.
 MalaMaña’s bet is simple: to make people dance 'salsa brava', that is, the one that is not played on the radio and whose tempo seems to 'break' the speed of sound.
-It is also an effort to revive the party scene in down town Cali.
+It is also an effort to revive the party scene in downtown Cali.